Can we detect/read barcodes on panels?

 Is Sitemark IEC compliant?

 We use IEC standards as a basis to develop our platform.
-IEC was written for handheld inspections, therefore there are a few elements that are impossible to comply with when using a drone.
+IEC was written for handheld inspections.
+Therefore, a few elements are impossible to comply with when using a drone.

 A list of the elements we are not compliant with:

-1. Geometric resolution (IEC Page 9): In the standard is written that you need a maximum Geometric resolution of 3cm/pixel.
-The reason you want a high resolution is that you need to have sufficient measurements/temperature samples of every cell on the solar panel.
-The average solar cell size is 16x16cm, meaning that the IEC standard wants you to have about 28 measurements per cell to make sure if you have some drifting pixels in your sensor the measurement is not compromised.
-At Sitemark we fly at 35 meters resulting in a resolution of 4,5cm/pixel or about 12 measurements per cell.
-However because our system combines thousands of thermal pictures into one orthomosaic it allows us to have about 16 photos of every point on the site.
+1. Geometric resolution (IEC Page 9): In the standard, you need a maximum Geometric resolution of 3cm/pixel.
+You want a high resolution because you need to have sufficient measurements/temperature samples of every cell on the solar panel.
+The average solar cell size is 16x16cm, meaning that the IEC standard wants you to have about 28 measurements per cell to ensure the measurement is not compromised if you have some drifting pixels in your sensor.
+At Sitemark, we fly at 35 meters resulting in a resolution of 4,5cm/pixel or about 12 measurements per cell.
+However, because our system combines thousands of thermal pictures into one orthomosaic, we can have about 16 photos of every point on the site.
 Thus our system has access to 16x12 measurements resulting in an average of nearly 200 temperature measurements per 16x16cm solar cell.
-Finally we also offer the possibility to fly at 23 meters to comply with the 3cm/pixel resolution.
-However this would multiply the flight times by 2,5 and therefore more than doubles the cost of acquiring the data.
-We tend to use this option when our customers have specific rare cases such as difficult warranty claims etc.
+Finally, we also offer the possibility to fly at 23 meters to comply with the 3cm/pixel resolution.
+However, this would multiply the flight times by 2,5 and, therefore, more than doubles the cost of acquiring the data.
+We use this option when our customers have specific rare cases, such as difficult warranty claims.

-2. Ambient conditions (IEC Page 11): At Sitemark we use satellite based data coming from Solargis for irradiance, temperature & wind speed to balance operational efficiency (cost) and practicality.
+2. Ambient conditions (IEC Page 11): At Sitemark, we use satellite-based data from Solargis for irradiance, temperature & wind speed to balance operational efficiency (cost) and practicality.

 Are you able to detect micro-cracks?

-Typically they do not show up with IR scans unless the damaged cells are causing a more significant impact on production that would result in the generation of heat.
+Typically they do not show up with IR scans unless the damaged cells are causing a more significant impact on production that would result in heat generation.

 How do you calculate the mean temperature of the panel?

-Every panel in the orthomosaic consist of a set of pixels (defined by the drawn boundaries), each pixel has its own absolute temperature.
+Every panel in the orthomosaic consists of a set of pixels (defined by the drawn boundaries), and each pixel has its own absolute temperature.
 Each panel has about 300 to 500 pixels in it.

 • In panels marked as Hot Spots, we exclude 10% of the hottest pixels from the mean generation (to make sure we don’t take the hot spot into account in the mean)